 Extended Coverage: Increasing Coverage Limits on Valuables in Renters Insurance

-6 Jul 2022 • 4 min read
+6 Jul 2022 • 5 min read

 Renters insurance covers your personal property against specific risks (called “perils”), such as a windstorm, theft, or fire.

 But there’s a limit on how much compensation you can receive for different items.
 If someone takes your valuables, your personal property limits determine how much money you’ll actually get back – so they’re pretty important.
-And if something expensive like your laptop gets damaged instead of stolen, you might not receive payment at all.
+And if something expensive like your DSLR camera gets damaged instead of stolen, you might not receive payment at all.
 So, you’ll want extra protection for these scenarios.

 Enter extended coverage, or as we call it — our SUPERGOOD plan.
 With protection for your high-value items beyond your personal property coverage limit, you’ll enjoy peace of mind if the unthinkable happens.